microsoft/artifacts-credprovider/README.md

 ## Prerequisites

-If using one of the credential provider tools for other package management ecosystems (npm, Maven, pip, etc.), follow the guidance for that tool.
-A separate installation of the Azure Artifacts Credential Provider is not required.
+If using one of the credential provider tools for other package management ecosystems (Maven, pip, etc.), follow the guidance for that tool.
+A separate installation of the Azure Artifacts Credential Provider may not required.

 ### For `dotnet`